JJ-Vice/JJ-Vice.github.io/index.md

 ---

 ## Contact
-For questions or clarifications, contact:
+For questions, clarifications or if you have trouble accessing the dataset or results template file, please contact:
 📧 [jordan.vice@uwa.edu.au](mailto:jordan.vice@uwa.edu.au)

 ---